 md.
 Olive Emma Romack

 8 Louis P. Kling was born circa 1874 in Webster City, Hamilton Co., Iowa 9.
 He died on November 15, 1906 near Cross Lake in Crow Wing Co., Minnesota 12.
-He is buried in the Evergreen Cemetery, Brainerd, Crow Wing Co., Minnesota.He married Rhoda L. Warrick on August 24, 1904 in Crow Wing Co., Minnesota 17.
-(She was born in January 1885 in West Virginia and died after 1906.)They had no children.He was most likely named Lauritz Petersen Kling after his deceased uncle, yet he always went by Louis or Lou.
+He is buried in the Evergreen Cemetery, Brainerd, Crow Wing Co., Minnesota.He married Rhoda Leslie Warrick on August 24, 1904 in Crow Wing Co., Minnesota 17.
+(She was born on January 6, 1885 in Wayne Co., West Virginia and died on April 20, 1952 in Santa Clara Co., California.)They had no children.He was most likely named Lauritz Petersen Kling after his deceased uncle, yet he always went by Louis or Lou.
 At an unknown point in his adulthood (between 1895 and 1904), he moved to Crow Wing County, Minnesota to work as a railroad engineer at Cross Lake.
 In November 1906, Louis was hunting in the woods near Cross Lake, Minnesota, when he was mistaken for a deer by his companion and shot in the stomach and died soon after.
 The incident created quite a sensation in the newspapers of Mankato and Brainerd.
-Although Louis had been married for two years at the time of his death, there was no mention of a surviving wife in any of the known obituaries, suggesting that perhaps their marriage was not approved of by his family or they were estranged or divorced.
+Although Louis had been married for two years at the time of his death, there was no mention of a surviving wife in any of the known obituaries, suggesting that perhaps their marriage was not approved of or acknowledged by his family.
+After his death, Rhoda moved out west to Oregon and soon remarried to William Bowen.
 9 Christian (Chris) Sorensen Kling was born on February 28, 1875 in Webster City, Hamilton Co.
 Iowa 13.
 He died on July 29, 1929 in Coleraine, Itasca Co., Minnesota 13.
 He is buried in the Evergreen Cemetery, Brainerd, Crow Wing Co., Minnesota.

 Christina Margarethe Kling was born on August 30, 1865 in Rise, Åbenrå, Denmark 5.
 She died on June 19, 1954 in St. Peter, Nicollet Co., Minnesota 14.
 She is buried in the Tivoli Cemetery, Mankato Twp., Blue Earth Co., Minnesota.